Our teams in South Asia are using business, education, and art to plant churches.

-World Horizons has worked in South Asia for more than a decade.
-Our ministries there span multiple cities and all of our teams are based in urban areas, with regular outreach to more rural areas.
+World Horizons has worked in South Asia for more than two decades.
+Our staff members are based in urban areas, with regular outreach to more rural areas.
 Ministries range from church planting, to business as mission, to art, to teaching.
-The teams own two thriving language schools where students can learn English, Spanish, Portuguese, and Hindi.
+The team has developed two thriving language schools where students can learn English, Spanish, Portuguese, and some S. Asian languages.

-Beyond that, the teams use sports ministries, youth education, and short-term trips to do ministry and support outreach and church-planting efforts.
+Over the years the team has used art, dance, sports, youth education and short-term trips to do ministry and support outreach and church-planting efforts.

-All long-term members joining any of our teams must complete long-term training in the US, the UK, or Venezuela prior to going to the field.
+All long-term workers must complete training at one of World Horizons’ training locations before joining a team.
 Once on the field, new team members spend the first two years of their time on the field focused on language learning.
 During this time, new team members will also be involved with other ministries established by the long-term team.
 Whichever country new members join, they will focus from the beginning on befriending other Christians and getting to know non-Christians through the teams’ ministries.
 It’s very important for new team members to be flexible and to come as learners.

-If you’re interested in learning more about any of these opportunities, please contact email@example.com.
+If you’re interested in learning more about our teams, please contact email@example.com.